-J. Mario Molina, M.D., John C. Molina, J.D. and George S. Goldstein, Ph.D. and the following persons are our executive officers:

-Mark L. Andrews, Esq., 46, has served as our Executive Vice President, Legal Affairs, General Counsel and Corporate Secretary since 1998.
+- J. Mario Molina, M.D., John C. Molina, J.D. and George S. Goldstein, Ph.D. and the following persons are our executive officers: - Mark L. Andrews, Esq., 46, has served as our Executive Vice President, Legal Affairs, General Counsel and Corporate Secretary since 1998.
 He also has served as a member of the Executive Committee of our executive officers since 1998.
 Before joining us, Mr. Andrews was a partner at Wilke, Fleury, Hoffelt, Gould & Birney of Sacramento, California from 1984 through 1997, where he chaired that firm's health care and employment law groups and represented us as outside counsel from 1994 through 1997.
-He earned a J.D. from Hastings College of the Law.

-M. Martha Bernadett, M.D., M.B.A., 40, has served as Executive Vice President, Development since 2002.
+He earned a J.D. from Hastings College of the Law. - M. Martha Bernadett, M.D., M.B.A., 40, has served as Executive Vice President, Development since 2002.
 From 1992-1994 she worked as a staff physician in family practice, from 1994-1996 she served as Associate Medical Director, from 1996-1999 she served as Vice President responsible for provider contracting and relations, network development, provider information, process improvement, credentialing and facility site review.
 Since 1999 she has served as Vice President and General Manager of the staff model operations of Molina Healthcare of California.
 Dr. Bernadett currently serves on the California Health Manpower Policy Commission and is the Principal Investigator on a grant from The Robert Wood Johnson Foundation to improve healthcare access for Latinos.
 She earned an M.D. from the University of California, Irvine and an M.B.A. from Pepperdine University.
-Dr. Bernadett is the sister of J. Mario Molina, M.D. and John C. Molina.
+Dr. Bernadett is the sister of J. Mario Molina, M.D. and John C. Molina, J.D.

-Officers are appointed annually by the Board of Directors.
+Executive officers are appointed annually by the Board of Directors.

-MEETINGS AND COMMITTEES OF THE BOARD OF DIRECTORS
+THE BOARD OF DIRECTORS AND ITS COMMITTEES

-The Board of Directors of the Company and the board of directors of the corporation that preceded the Company prior to the Company's reincorporation merger which occurred shortly before its initial public offering held an aggregate of ten meetings during the year ended December 31, 2002.
-All of the directors who were on the Board or the board of directors of the Company's predecessor during 2002 attended at least 75% of the total number of meetings of the board of directors and committees on which they served.
-Mr. Covitz and Ms. Richardson were appointed to the Board of Directors of the Company in 2003 and therefore did not attend any meetings during 2002.
+The Board of Directors of the Company and the board of directors of the corporation that preceded the Company prior to the Company's reincorporation merger which occurred shortly before its initial public offering held an aggregate of 12 meetings during the year ended December 31, 2003.
+All Directors who were on the Board or the board of directors of the Company's predecessor during 2003 attended at least 75% of the total number of meetings of the board of directors and committees on which they served.
+Ms. Richardson was appointed to the Board of Directors of the Company in May 2003.
+Carl D. Covitz's term as a Director expired on December 4, 2003.
+All Directors, except Sally K. Richardson, attended the 2003 Annual Meeting of Stockholders held on December 4, 2003.

 The Board of Directors has three standing committees: the Audit Committee, the Compensation Committee and the Corporate Governance and Nominating Committee.
+Posted on our website, at www.molinahealthcare.com, are the written charters of each committee.
+The Board of Directors has selected Ronna Romney as the lead independent Director.